Altermagnetism and superconductivity in a multiorbital t-J model: Introduction

 \section{Introduction}

 The one-band Hubbard and $tJ$ models have been extensively investigated following the discovery of high temperature cuprate superconductivity \cite{Hubbard_review_ARCMP2022,cuprate_review_dagotto_rmp1994,cuprate_review_lee_rmp2006,cuprate_rvbreview_2004}.
 These models are thought to capture the physics of a wide variety of correlated superconductors which descend from nearby states with Mott insulating antiferromagnetic order or other collinear spin density wave orders \cite{cuprate_review_lee_rmp2006, FeSCAFM, FeSCMagFrust, SDW_Dong_2008, SDW_RevModPhys.60.209}.
 Indeed, fluctuating magnetism is thought to be the `pairing glue' responsible for unconventional superconductivity \cite{scalapino_superconductivity_1999,spinflucn_abanov_epl2001,Fe_sc_chubukov2008,Fe_sc_review_chubukov2012}.
 In this context it is interesting to explore the effect of doping on materials with more complex collinear magnetic orders such as the recently discovered altermagnet ({\alm}) order \cite{AMReview_PhysRevX.12.040501, AM_PhysRevX.12.031042}.
 Altermagnets are naturally multi-orbital systems, which host magnetic order that is akin to a type of multipolar order \cite{Multipolar_PhysRevX.14.011019}. {\alm}s preserve translational symmetry unlike AFMs.
-While they break time-reversal and lattice rotation symmetries, they preserve the product of these two symmetries which leads to zero net magnetization while still hosting spin-split bands \cite{SpinSplit_PhysRevLett.126.127701, SpinSplit_Satoru2019}.
+While they break time-reversal and lattice rotation symmetries, they preserve the product of these two symmetries which leads to zero net magnetization while still hosting spin-split bands \cite{ALM_Nematic_KivelsonRMP_2003,ALM_Nematic_RaghuPRB_2003,ALMSpinSplit_PhysRevLett.126.127701,SpinSplit_Satoru2019}.
 This makes {\alm}s of potential interest for spintronic applications \cite{Spintronics_Jungwirth2016, SpinHall_RevModPhys.87.1213}. and several candidate materials such as CrSb \cite{ALM_materials_CrSb2024}, Mn$_5$Si$_3$ \cite{ALM_materials_mn5si3_2024anisotropy}, MnTe \cite{ALM_materials_MnTe2024}, \(\kappa\)-Cl \cite{kappa_chloride}, and many others have been experimentally explored.
 Recent work has explore the Landau theory of altermagnets \cite{mcclarty2023landau}, their symmetry classification and their nodal excitations \cite{schiff2023spin,antonenko2024mirror,fernandes_prb2024}, and coupling of magnetism to phonons \cite{mcclarty2023landau,steward_dynamic_2023}.
-Electrons which are proximity coupled to magnetic fluctuations in such altermagnets can potentially form $p$-wave triplet superconductors \cite{AM_Brekke2023TwodimensionalAS,tripletAM_Brataas2024, tripletAM_Zhang2024,maeland2024manybody}, while proximity coupling of {\alm} to conventional superconducting states could support topological superconductivity with edge or corner Majorana modes \cite{majorana_Flensberg2021}.
+Electrons which are proximity coupled to magnetic fluctuations in such altermagnets can potentially form $p$-wave triplet superconductors \cite{AM_Brekke2023TwodimensionalAS,tripletAM_Brataas2024,tripletAM_Zhang2024,maeland2024manybody}, while proximity coupling of {\alm} to conventional superconducting states or superconductivity induced by local pairing interactions could support pair density wave states and topological superconductivity \cite{ALM_PDW_Fradkin2014,ALM_topologicalSC_Zhu2023,majorana_Flensberg2021} with edge or corner Majorana modes \cite{majorana_Flensberg2021, ghorashi2023altermagnetic}, and {\alm} order can mediate unconventional Josephson effects \cite{ALM_Josephson_Linder2023}, or diode effects \cite{banerjee2024altermagnetic}.
 In this context, it is interesting to explore possible superconductivity in doped or pressurized {\alm} ordered materials.